ABIM Announces New Board Leadership and Members

 - David John Callans, MD, Professor of Medicine, Department of Medicine University of Pennsylvania School of Medicine, and Associate Director of Electrophysiology, University of Pennsylvania Health System, Philadelphia, Pennsylvania.

-- Mark E. Josephson, MD, Herman Dana Professor of Medicine, Harvard Medical School and Active Staff Physician, Cardiovascular Medicine Center, Beth Israel Deaconess Medical, Boston, Massachusetts.
+- Mark E. Josephson, MD, Herman Dana Professor of Medicine, Harvard Medical School and Active Staff Physician, Cardiovascular Medicine Center, Beth Israel Deaconess Medical Center, Boston, Massachusetts.

 - Bradley P. Knight, MD, Professor, Department of Internal Medicine, Director of Clinical Cardiac Electrophysiology, Director of Electrocardiography and Director of Clinical Cardiac Electrophysiology Fellowship Program, Northwestern University, Chicago, Illinois.